 Chernivtsi is an oblast centre in Ukraine, located 425 km to the southwest from Kyiv.
-Chernivtsi has 263,000 inhabitants and is an important administrative and cultural centre.
-The most developed industries in the city are food industry, light industry, mechanical engineering and woodworking.
+Chernivtsi has 263,000 inhabitants and is an important administrative, political and religious centre.
+The most developed industries in the city are the food industry, light industry, mechanical engineering and woodworking.

 The heat supply of Chernivtsi city includes centralised and individual heating systems.
 District heating is provided to residential buildings, public and commercial facilities.
 There is no domestic hot water supply from the centralised system in the city.
 The municipal company “ChernivtsiTeploKomunEnergo” is the only district heat supplier and covers the whole area of the city.
 The company operates 86 boiler houses with a total installed heat generation capacity of 500 Gcal/h, as well as about 100 km of district heating networks.